 Bakhtawar Amin Medical and Dental College

-- The applicant who is willing to appear in the MCAT examination must have passed the intermediate in the medical subjects, which are: Chemistry, Physics, Biology, Physics and English from any of the recognized college.
+- The applicant who is willing to appear in the MCAT examination must have passed the intermediate in the medical subjects, which are: Chemistry, Physics, Biology, Physics, and English from any of the recognized colleges.

 - The applicants who are having the Domicile of Punjab and Federal Capital Area; Islamabad, Azad Jammu and Kashmir and the applicants belonging to the province of Gilgit-Baltistan are being eligible to apply for the MCAT examination which is to be held in Punjab and they are also being prescribed to bring their Domicile with themselves as without it they will not be accommodated in the MCAT examination.

-- The Pakistanis which have the dual nationality are necessarily required to appear in the SAT II examination before appearing in the MCAT.
-The applicants are being prescribed to obtain at least minimum 550 marks in the SAT II examination so that they can avail the admission under the seats which are being reserved for them under the Pakistan technical Assistance Program (PTAP) and Self Finance Schemes (SFS).
+- The Pakistanis who have dual nationality are necessarily required to appear in the SAT II examination before appearing in the MCAT.
+The applicants are being prescribed to obtain at least a minimum of 550 marks in the SAT II examination so that they can avail the admission under the seats which are being reserved for them under the Pakistan Technical Assistance Program (PTAP) and Self Finance Schemes (SFS).

 - Application Form duly filled by the candidate.

 - Original & 6 Photocopies of Secondary School Certificates (Matric Certificate) / O-Level along with Equivalence Certificates.

 - Original & 6 Photocopies of Certificates / Detailed Marks of F.Sc.
 (Pre Medical) / A-Level along with Equivalence Certificates.